 Peter Canfield has handled, by dispositive motion, trial, or on appeal, hundreds of libel, privacy, and access cases.
 He has represented digital media and cable programmers, newspapers and wire services, book and magazine publishers, and radio and television broadcast stations and networks, as well as non-media entities and individuals.
 He also regularly counsels and negotiates prelitigation resolution of such disputes.

-In addition, Peter has significant experience in other high-stakes matters, assisting clients with false claim issues, shareholder disputes, securities claims, advertising issues, contests for high-status personnel, class privacy and data breach assertions, and legal malpractice.
+In addition, Peter has significant experience in other high-stakes matters, assisting clients with challenges to government regulations, false claim issues, shareholder disputes, securities claims, advertising issues, contests for high-status personnel, class privacy and data breach assertions, and legal malpractice.

 Media clients, in addition to Georgia-based companies, have included ABC, AP, Block, Bloomberg, CBC, CBS, Condé Nast, Courthouse News, FirstDatabank, Fremantle, ESPN, Hearst, iN Demand, Interscope, Lions Gate, Macmillan, Microsoft, MTV, National Public Radio (NPR), Newsweek, New York Times, Penguin Putnam, Sports Illustrated, Time, Times of London, Vibe, and Washington Post.
 Non-media clients have included leading business enterprises, national advertisers like Sprint, educational entities like Emory and The University of Georgia, and a number of the nation's top law firms.